-To initiate the EL18KCV Charge Mode function, install the jumper across the two Charge Mode Pins (CHRG MODE) on the outdoor control.
+To initiate the EL19KPV Charge Mode function, install the jumper across the two Charge Mode Pins (CHRG MODE) on the outdoor control.
 The Charge Mode can be used when charging the system with refrigerant, checking the refrigerant charge, pumping down the system and performing other service procedures that requires outdoor unit operation at 100% capacity.

-EL18KCV Charge Mode Operation with a S40 Communicating Thermostat
+EL19KPV Charge Mode Operation with a S40 Communicating Thermostat

-Installing a jumper on the Charge Mode Pins will initiate compressor operation and outdoor fan motor at 100% capacity and will provide a signal to the indoor unit to initiate indoor blower operation at the maximum cooling air volume.
+Installing a jumper on the Charge Mode Pins will initiate compressor operation in the cooling mode and outdoor fan motor at 100% capacity and will provide a signal to the indoor unit to initiate indoor blower operation at the maximum cooling air volume.
 To exit the charge mode, remove the Charge Mode Jumper.
-The Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes is the charge mode jumper is left in place.
+The Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes if the charge mode jumper is left in place.

-EL18KCV Charge Mode Operation with a Conventional 24VAC Non-Communicating Thermostat
+EL19KPV Charge Mode Operation with a Conventional 24VAC Non-Communicating Heat Pump Thermostat - Cooling Mode

-On applications with a conventional 24VAC non-communicating thermostat, the charge mode jumper must be installed on the Charge Mode Pins after providing a Y1 cooling demand to the EL18KCV to initiate the Charge Mode.
+On applications with a conventional 24VAC non-communicating thermostat, the charge mode jumper must be installed on the Charge Mode Pins after providing a Y1 compressor demand to the EL19KPV to initiate the Charge Mode.
+When using the Charge Mode in the cooling mode, the "O" must also be provided with a 24V signal to place the re-versing valve in the cool position.
+In the heating mode only a Y1 compressor demand is required along with the blower demand for the full cooling air volume.
 A cooling blower demand must also be provided to initiate blower operation on the cooling speed on the indoor unit.
 The compressor and outdoor fan motor will operate at 100% capacity.

-To exit the charging mode, remove the Charge Mode Jumper and remove the Y1 Cooling demand and indoor blower demand.
-The Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes is the charge mode jumper is left in place.
+To exit the charging mode, remove the Charge Mode Jumper and remove the Y1 compressor demand and indoor blower demand.
+The Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes if the charge mode jumper is left in place.